 Not yet, but it’s on our radar.

 Looking through potentially harassing or unwanted content isn’t easy so it’s up to you how often you want to review your Lockout Folder.
-Your home page will display the number of muted accounts in your Lockout Folder and we’ll also update you about any activity in your Block Party account in a weekly email.
+Your home page will display the number of muted accounts in your Lockout Folder and we’ll also update you about any activity in your Block Party account in a daily or weekly email.

 This also depends on how strict you’ve set your Lockout Filters.
 If you really need a break from the wider Twittersphere, for example, you can limit what you see on Twitter to only specific types of accounts — but that also means there’s a greater chance that we’ll mute some people that aren’t sending any harassing content.
 In that case, there might be more in your Lockout Folder to check on.